SYDI

-SYDI (Script Your Documentation Instantly) is an open source project aimed at assisting system administrators do in documenting their networks.
-Hosted on SourceForge, the project provides scripts that target computers running Windows and Linxu operating systems.
-The Windows scripts are written in VBScrip, while the Linux script is written inPython.
+SYDI (Script Your Documentation Instantly) is an open source project aimed at assisting system administrators in documenting their networks.
+Hosted on SourceForge, the project provides scripts that target computers running the Windows and Linux operating systems.
+The Windows scripts are written in VBScript, while the Linux script is written in Python.

 Each script serves two basic functions: collecting and reporting.
 After targeting a system, the script collects information from the target and outputs it to either an XML file or a Microsoft Word document.

 SYDI is licensed under the BSD License.

 SYDI components

 As of version 2.0, SYDI consists of four separate script packages, each of which targets specific operating systems or applications.

 SYDI-Server

 SYDI-Server is the most developed script within the SYDI project.
 It is used to document Windows servers or clients.
 It collects information with Windows Management Instrumentation (WMI) and by reading the Windows registry.
 SYDI-Server finds basic hardware settings, installed software, domain membership, network settings etc.